serain/serain.github.io/_posts/2018-12-30-effective-security-pipeline.markdown

 It is important to note that it may not be practical to enforce a zero tolerance policy on all potential security issues.
 Naturally any issue that presents a risk should be removed; however developers may be left with issues that present minimal or unproven risks, or an issue that can only be exploited in peculiar scenarios unlikely to be present in the application.
 Such issues may be explicitely ignored through command-line arguments, provided they have been reviewed and understood.

 ## Static Analysis

+FOSS static analysis tools are a mixed bag.
+In general they won't be useful, but if they ever are, we'll be really grateful.
+These tools parse application code looking for textbook cases of bad coding practices, such as passing user input directly to a shell or using a common library with a blatantly bad configuration.

+As the cost of integrating one of these tools into the pipeline is fairly low, it is a worthwhile time investment.

+You are likely to come across a number of false positives when using these tools; any noise causing the build process to fail may be whitelisted.

+The [Awesome Static Analysis](https://github.com/mre/awesome-static-analysis) repository has a curated list of static analysis tools for most languages.

 ## Secure Builds with Docker